decidim/decidim/docs/development_guide.md

 1. Commit all the changes: `git add . && git commit -m "Bump to rcXX version" && git push origin release/x.y.z`.
 1. Follow the link resulting from the previous command to create the PR for the new version.
 1. Usually, at this point, a deploy to meta-decidim is done during, at least, one week to validate the stability of the version.
-1. During the validation period bugfixes will go directly to the current `release/x.y.z` branch and ported to `develop`.
-1. During the validation period, translations to the officially supported languages must be added to Crowdin and when done, merged into `develop` and `release/x.y.z`.
-For each PR that Crowdin performs to `develop` it should:
-  1. Be merged into `develop` for future releases
-  1. Cherry-pick the merge commit resulting from the previous step and PR it to the `release/x.y.z` branch

 Mark `develop` as the reference to the next release: